Enable Skype Meeting Broadcast

 Using the Skype for Business admin center

-Sign in with your Office 365 global admin account at https://portal.office.com/adminportal/home.
+Sign in with your global admin account or Skype for Business admin account at https://portal.office.com/adminportal/home.

-In the Office 365 Admin center go to Admin centers > Skype for Business.
+In the admin center, go to Admin centers > Teams.

-In the Skype for Business admin center, go to Online meetings > Broadcast meetings, and then select Enable Skype Meeting Broadcast.
+In the Teams admin center, go to Legacy portal > Online meetings > Broadcast meetings, and then select Enable Skype Meeting Broadcast.